jaimeoliver1/Keras-Examples/README.md

 # Keras-Examples

-In this repository you will find some Python codes using the Keras module for Deep Learning.
+In this repository you will find some examples using the Keras module for Deep Learning.